Steering Committee of the ACIAR SDIP program

 Professor Campbell trained in forestry at Creswick and the University of Melbourne and rural sociology at Wageningen University in The Netherlands.
 He has written more than 100 publications and blogs on landcare, sustainability (food, water, energy and climate) and knowledge management.

-Dr Robyn Johnson, ACIAR
+Dr Robyn Johnston, ACIAR

 Dr Robyn Johnston is the Research Program Manager for the Water and Climate Research Program at ACIAR.
 Dr Johnston joined ACIAR in November 2017, coming from IWMI in Myanmar.
 Before joining ACIAR in 2017, she was a Principal Researcher with the International Water Management Institute, including three years as the IWMI Representative in Myanmar.